EPCCed/2026-07-27-Fortran-inter/episodes/04-derived-types.md

 Again, this process is repeated until any ultimate allocatable component is reached.

+> ## Derived types as procedure arguments
+>
+> Recall the behaviour of allocatable arrays as arguments to procedures.
+> When the argument is `intent(out)` the array is deallocated, the same applies to allocatable
+> components of derived types when a derived-type argument is `intent(out)`.
+>
+{: .callout}

 ### Pointer components

 For types with pointer components, the situation is different.
 Consider: